Key Staff

 Degrees: B.A., Physics and Astronomy, Northwestern University; M.S. and Ph.D., Physics and Astronomy, University of Maryland

-Notable: Keynote Speaker at 2009 conference of the West Virginia Science Teachers Association; Won the Stanley J. Drazek Teaching Excellence Award (given to the top two instructors out of ~800)
+Keynote Speaker at 2009 conference of the West Virginia Science Teachers Association and featured presenter at conference of the MN Science Teachers Association; Won the UMD Stanley J. Drazek Teaching Excellence Award (given to the top two instructors out of ~800)

 Email: msb@umd.edu